LCPLCat/Hydrogen/README.md

 Planned to add a dashboard with some basic controls and timer controls.
 # Connection to Vmix
 All data is transmitted to vmix though XML.
 You can look and explore the XML in the app and adapt it to you own Vmix installation
+# Turning off debug mode
+Change the dev var to False to turn off dev mode and allow access across LAN network.
+Change to True to enable dev mode(only avaliable on host 127.0.0.1)